stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

 |  us-east-2b|  i-09d5a77e117a4ee5e  |  zomato-bastion   |
 |  us-east-2c|  i-065ca84cb43a24236  |  zomato-backend   |
 +------------+-----------------------+-------------------+
-​
 ````
 Thus we have created instances and assigned security groups to respective instances successfully.
-​

 Then, we are going to download and install wordpress in instance called "zomato-frontend" and database in "zoamto-backend".
 We can SSH to both the instances via "zomato-bastion".
 Once it has been done, we can check whether the site is loading fine by accessing the site with the public DNS name or public IP of the "zomato-frontend".
 If the site running without issues, our setup has been completed.

-​
-Hope this will definitely help you to setup a simple wordpress setup with VPC and subnets and how to execute the same using AWSCLI command...Try same and have fun!!!!
+Hope this will definitely help you to setup a simple wordpress setup with VPC and subnets and how to execute the same using AWSCLI command...

+**Try same and have fun!!!!!**